chrisDeFouRire/bottlepay_gotest/README-test.md

 I've added unit tests for the UserStore in `store/userStore_test.go`.

-## Add a CustodianSvc to collectd the custodians data from HTTP requests
+## Add a CustodianSvc to collect the custodians data from HTTP requests

 To perform HTTP requests to the mock Wallet/Exchange service, I'm using a CustodianSvc service.
 It can fetch any number of custodians by IDs.